chris-briddock/ChristopherBriddock.Identity/README.md

 2. Optionally configure Redis with a connection string and instance name.
 3. Update the JWT section, with audience, secret and expires values.
 4. Update FeatureManagement section, if you would like to use Redis or Application Insights.
-5. Update ApplicationInsights section with your instrumentation key.
+5. Optionally update ApplicationInsights section with your instrumentation key.
 6. If you have a Seq server available update the "WriteTo" section of Serilog.

-### Libraries Used
+### Frameworks and Libraries Used

 1. **ASP.NET 8**: Primary web framework for building APIs in C#.
 2. **Ardallis.Endpoints**: Provides a clean and testable way to define API endpoints.
 3. **AspNetCore.HealthChecks.NpgSql**: Enables health checks for PostgreSQL databases.
 Usage is specific to C# applications.
 4. **AspNetCore.HealthChecks.Publisher.Seq**: Extends health checks by providing a publisher for Seq logging.
 Seq is a centralized log server.
-5. **AspNetCore.Redis**: Library for integrating Redis caching in ASP.NET Core applications.
-Usage is specific to C# applications.
+5. **AspNetCore.HealthChecks.Redis**: Provides health checks for redis.
 6. **MassTransit**: A distributed application framework for .NET.
 Provides abstractions for messaging patterns.
 7. **MassTransit.RabbitMQ**: Transport extension for MassTransit, specifically for RabbitMQ.
 Enables message-based communication.
 8. **Microsoft.ApplicationInsights.AspNetCore**: Integrates Azure Application Insights into ASP.NET Core applications for monitoring and diagnostics.